agam/agam-old.github.io/source/_posts/2013-03-20-hakyll-broken.markdown

 _**Update:**_ [This diff](https://github.com/agam/hakyll-source/commit/9af1c492dc34e2ffb677a619ac86113a8a716703) might help to show the changes required.
 _**Update:**_ Just for fun, I tweaked the CSS of the page a bit, to make it a little less bland.

+*Update*: I have sinced moved to [Jekyll](http://jekyllrb.com/), so if Hakyll has moved on to a different version, this blog post should be considered obsolete.